aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 $ tman install
 ```

-After the command is executed successfully, a `.ten` directory will be generated in the current directory, which contains all the dependencies of the current extension.
+After the command is executed successfully, a `.aptima` directory will be generated in the current directory, which contains all the dependencies of the current extension.

 Note

 * There are two modes for extensions: development mode and runtime mode.
 In development mode, the root directory is the source code directory of the extension.
 In runtime mode, the root directory is the app directory.
 Therefore, the placement path of dependencies is different in these two modes.
-The `.ten` directory mentioned here is the root directory of dependencies in development mode.
+The `.aptima` directory mentioned here is the root directory of dependencies in development mode.

 The directory structure is as follows: